 How to Create Virtual Bundles on Amazon FBA

-Virtual bundles are one of the most underrated tools available to Amazon private label sellers.
-You can create entirely new ASINs from products you already have in FBA inventory, increase your average order value, and show up in more search results — all without manufacturing anything new or sending a single extra unit to a warehouse.
+It is also one of the most underrated tools available to Amazon private label sellers.
+You create entirely new ASINs from products you already have in FBA inventory, increase your average order value, and show up in more search results — all without manufacturing anything new or sending a single extra unit to a warehouse.
+If you have been sleeping on this feature, this guide walks you through everything you need to know.

 What Is a Virtual Bundle?